 Hours: Open daily 9:00 am to 7:30 pm.
 There may be extended hours during summer.
 Check the website.

-Entry fee: Castle Sant'Angelo isn't cheap at 15 euros.
-There's free entrance on the first Sunday of the month.
-The Roma Pass is accepted.
+Entry fee: 16 euros.
+There’s free entrance on the first Sunday of the month.
+The Roma Pass is also accepted.

 Pro tip: You can download a free app for Castle Sant’Angelo for your visit, with free wifi onsite.
 There’s also plenty of signage.